MoitreyeeHazarika/common/building-blocks/blocks/oml/oml-monitoring/oml-monitoring.md

 To create a model monitor:
 We will begin by creating an AutoML Experiment to create and deploy a few machine learning models.
 We will use these models for monitoring.

-1. Follow the steps in _Lab 6 Introduction to Oracle Machine Learning AutoML UI_ to:
+1. Follow the steps in _Lab 5 Introduction to Oracle Machine Learning AutoML UI_ to:
-    * Create an AutoML UI Experiment: Follow the steps in _Lab 6 Task 2: Create an Experiment_ to create an AutoML experiment by the name `power-consumption-2007`.
+    * Create an AutoML UI Experiment: Follow the steps in _Lab 5 Task 2: Create an Experiment_ to create an AutoML experiment by the name `power-consumption-2007`.
 Use the following parameters:
-        * **Data Source:** `HOUSEHOLD_2007`
+        * **Data Source:** `HOUSEHOLD_POWER_BASE` and `HOUSEHOLD_POWER_NEW`
         * **Predict:** `GLOBAL_ACTIVE_POWER`
         * **Prediction Type:** `Regression`

-        * **Case ID:** `ID`
-    * Deploy the machine learning models: After the experiment `PC 2007` runs successfully, follow the steps in _Lab 6 Task 3: Deploy a Top Model to Oracle Machine Learning Services_ to deploy the models built by the experiment to OML Services.
+    * Deploy the machine learning models: After the experiment `power-consumption-2007` runs successfully, follow the steps in _Lab 5 Task 3: Deploy a Top Model to Oracle Machine Learning Services_ to deploy the models built by the experiment to OML Services.
       ![Deploy Models](images/leaderboard-models-deploy.png)

 2. Let's begin with creating a model monitor.
 Click on the ![](images/icon-cloud.png) icon to open the left navigation menu.
 Expand **Monitoring** and then click **Models** to open the Model Monitors page.